Paul Siple

-Paul Allman Siple (/'saip@l/ SIGH-p'l; December 18, 1908 – November 25, 1968) was an American Antarctic explorer and geographer who took part in six Antarctic expeditions, including the two Byrd expeditions of 1928–1930 and 1933–1935, representing the Boy Scouts of America as an Eagle Scout.
+Paul Allman Siple (/'saip@l/ SIGH-p'l; 1908 –1968) was an American Antarctic explorer and geographer who took part in six Antarctic expeditions, including the two Byrd expeditions of 1928–1931 and 1933–1935.
 Siple was also a Sea Scout.
 His first and third books covered these adventures.
 With Charles F. Passel he developed the wind chill factor, a term coined by Siple.

 Biography

 Siple was born in Montpelier, Ohio on December 18, 1908, to Clyde Lavonius Siple and Fannie Hope Allman.
 His family moved to Erie, Pennsylvania, where he graduated from Central High School in 1926.
 He became an Eagle Scout in 1923 with 59 merit badges, under his Scoutmaster George Church.
 After an extensive nationwide search in 1928, he was the first Eagle Scout selected for an Antarctic expedition, sailing with Richard E. Byrd on his ship the City of New York.
 Siple appeared in the documentary film With Byrd at the South Pole (1930).

 He became a brother of the Alpha Chi Rho fraternity while attending Allegheny College, in Meadville, Pennsylvania.
 He married Ruth Ida Johannesmeyer on December 19, 1936.

 He also attended Clark University in Worcester, Massachusetts, from which he received a Ph.D. in 1939.
-His dissertation was on "Adaptations of the Explorer to the Climate of Antarctic".
+His dissertation was on "Adaptations of the Explorer to the Climate of Antarctica".
 He worked in the Army Scientific Office for most of his career.